 Red Toch garlic is native to the Republic of Georgia, which lies south of Russia between the Black and Caspian Seas.
 It was collected by Peter Hanelt in 1988 and given to the Gatersleben Seed Bank in eastern Germany.
 Today, Red Toch can be found in Asia, Europe, and the United States at specialty grocers and farmers markets.

-People have spotted Red Toch Garlic using the Specialty Produce app for iPhone and Android.
+People have shared Red Toch Garlic using the Specialty Produce app for iPhone and Android.